Counting the Omer 2023 begins the evening of Thursday, April 6 and ends the evening of Thursday, May 25.

-A Sefirat HaOmer 2019 calendar is provided at the very bottom of this page (left hand corner – under “Study Tools”).
-This calendar includes the Jewish Calendar dates Nisan 16, 5779 – Sivan 5, 5779.
-The secular dates for “Counting the Omer and the Forty-nine parables of Messiah” are provided in the next Table.
+A Sefirat HaOmer 2023 calendar is provided at the very bottom of this page – lower left hand corner – under “Study Tools.”
+This calendar includes the Jewish Calendar dates Nisan 16, 5783 – Sivan 5, 5783.

 Counting of the Omer, Sefirat HaOmer (ספירת העומר), sometimes abbreviated as Sefira or the Omer is an important verbal counting of each of the forty-nine days between the Jewish holidays of Pesach (חג הפסח) and Shavuot (חג השבועות).

-Shavuot 2019 will begin in the evening of Saturday, June 8 (Sivan 6) and ends in the evening of Monday, June 10 (Sivan 7).
+Shavuot 2023 begins in the evening of Thursday, May 25 (Sivan 6) and ends in the evening of Sunday, May 27 (Sivan 7).

 The 49 meshalim (משלים, משלי-parables; מָשָׁל-parable, allegory, proverb) of the Messiah that we will be reflecting upon this year during the 49 days of Counting the Omer are presented in their proper chronological order as we believe they were actually taught by the Messiah.